hackclub/hackclub/workshops/rock_paper_scissors/README.md

 ![GIF](https://cloud-931ehqeec.vercel.app/coding.gif)

 ### 1) Importing Modules
-Let us start making our game!
-First, we'll need to import some modules.
-As you know there are many modules for Python but today we will be working with the `randint` module.
+First, we'll need to import the `randint` module.
 To learn more about the randint package click [here][randint].

 [randint]: https://www.journaldev.com/36085/randint-method-in-python/

-So in the first line, type `from random import randint`.
+On the first line of the `main.py` file, type `from random import randint`.
 This will import the randint module.

 ### 2) Giving values to the variables
-First, let's make a list for all the entries a player could enter,
+Let's make a list for all the entries a player could enter:
 ```py
 t = ["r","p","s"]
 ```
 'r' stands for `Rock`,'p' stands for `Paper` and 's' stands for `Scissors`.

-Now we have to write a code so the computer chooses rock, paper or scissors randomly!
+Now, let's write some code that chooses rock, paper or scissors randomly.
 ```py
 computer = t[randint(0,2)]
 ```